This article was last updated on: October 2018

-Before North Korea was left in such isolation, back when communism, or akin ways of thought were in force to reckon with in a good deal of the planet, they somehow tried to export this ideology they have.
+Before North Korea was left in such isolation, back when communism or like-minded ways of thought were a force to reckon with in a good part of the planet, they somehow tried to export this ideology they have.

 In the lower part of the tower, there is a sort of lobby full of gratitude and commemoration plaques sent by international committees that studied the Juche idea, or by interested individuals.